The Sky Commander XP4, first introduced in 2004 is based on the original design but with the following important upgrades and improvements:

 Encoder ‘Fast-Tracking’ – This is the first important upgrade supported in version 4.2.
 It allows use of very high resolution encoders, up to 24576 count without the problem of loosing encoder counts if the scope is moved quickly.
 It is also useful on very small scopes that can move quickly.
 This feature operates only while external 12 volt power is applied because it uses more power than an internal 9 volt battery can supply.

-XP4 supports the following astronomical catalogs, collectively over 30,000 objects:
+XP4 supports the following astronomical catalogs, collectively almost 33,000 objects:

 - Abell_Planetary_Neb*- A list (82 objects) of old and ancient plantetary nebulae research by a well known astronomer, George Abell.
 As these planetaries are ancient, they provide a nice challenge as most are extended and of low surface brightness.